1948 Argentine Primera División

 The 1948 Argentine Primera División was the 57th season of top-flight football in Argentina.
 The season began on April 18 and ended on December 12.

+Due to a players' strike demanding better working conditions, relegations were suspended until the conflict was solved.
+As the championship continued normally and the Ministry of Labour ruled the maximum salary for football players would be mn$ 1,500, several players emigrated in search of better opportunities, most to Colombia which was not affiliated to FIFA by then.
+Some of the most notable footballers that emigrated were Adolfo Pedernera, Alfredo Di Stéfano, Pipo Rossi, Antonio Sastre, René Pontoni, and Julio Cozzi.

 Gimnasia y Esgrima (LP) returned to Primera, while no teams were relegated.
 Independiente won its 5th title.